code-saturne/code_saturne/docs/doxygen/user_guide/quick_start.md

   error messages in the `preprocessor*.log` file;
 - if the problem is related to boundary conditions, the user should visualize the `error.ensight` file with ParaView or EnSight;
-- if the calculation stops in the cod_saturne solver, the user should look for messages at the end of the files `run_solver.log` and `error*`.
+- if the calculation stops in the code_saturne solver, the user should look for messages at the end of the files `run_solver.log` and `error*`.
   In addition, the user can track the following keywords in the log (these are specific error signals):